Fred Gowdy Charters

 Species You'll Want to Hook

-Snook: These hard-fighting, silver-sided bruisers are a favorite among local anglers.
-Snook love to hang around structure, so we'll be targeting mangrove roots, dock pilings, and oyster bars.
-They're known for their explosive strikes and acrobatic jumps once hooked.
-Spring and fall are prime times for snook, but we catch them year-round in Bonita Springs.
-The "snook slam" – catching one over 28 inches – is always a possibility!
+Snook: These hard-fighting, silver-sided beauties are a Florida favorite.
+Snook love to hang around structure, so we'll be working mangrove shorelines and oyster bars.
+They've got a reputation for explosive strikes and acrobatic jumps that'll get your heart racing.
+Spring and fall are prime seasons, but with Captain Fred's know-how, you've got a shot at landing one year-round.

 Time to Book Your Spot